thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

     * when loading an embedding model using HuggingFace or llamacppembeddings backends, wether to wrap the input sentence using instruct framework or not.

-* `--file_loader_n_jobs`: int, default `5`
-    * number of threads to use when loading files.
-Set to 1 to disable multithreading (as it can result in out of memory error if using threads and overly recursive calls)

 * `--load_functions`: List[str], default `None`
     * list of strings that when evaluated in python result in a list of